elastos/Elastos/ELA.CR.NewProposal/docs/config.json.md

         "127.0.0.1"
       ]
     },
-    "EnableArbiter": false,    // Normal ela node can be false, producer node need to be true "ArbiterConfiguration": {
+    "DPoSConfiguration": {
+      "EnableArbiter": false,     // EnableArbiter enables the arbiter service.
-      "PublicKey": "",         // The hex string of publickey "Magic": 20180313,        // The magic number of arbiters network "NodePort": 30338,       // The node prot of arbiters network "PrintLevel": 0,         // Log level.
+      "Magic": 2019000,           // The magic number of DPoS network "IPAddress": "192.168.0.1", // The public network IP address of the node.
+      "DPoSPort": 20339,          // The node prot of DPoS network "PrintLevel": 0,            // Log level.
 Level 0 is the highest, 5 is the lowest "SignTolerance": 5,         // The time interval of consensus in seconds "MaxLogsSize": 0,           // Max total logs size in MB "MaxPerLogSize": 0,         // Max per log file size in MB "OriginArbiters": [         // The publickey list of arbiters before CRCOnlyDPOSHeight "02f3876d0973210d5af7eb44cc11029eb63a102e424f0dc235c60adb80265e426e",
         "03c96f2469b43dd8d0e6fa3041a6cee727e0a3a6658a9c28d91e547d11ba8014a1",
         "036d25d54fb7a40bc7c3e836a26c9e30d5294bc46f6918ad61d0937960f13307bc",